williamliu8/Coursera_Embedded/Final/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Should free a dynamic memory allocation by providing the pointer src to the function

 data.c/data.h:
-!!All operations need to be performed using pointer arithmetic, not array indexing
+***All operations need to be performed using pointer arithmetic, not array indexing
-!!You may not use any string functions or libraries
+You may not use any string functions or libraries***
 &nbsp;&nbsp;uint8_t my_itoa(int32_t data, uint8_t * ptr, uint32_t base)
 &nbsp;&nbsp;&nbsp;&nbsp;Integer-to-ASCII needs to convert data from a standard integer type into an ASCII string.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You should be able to support bases 2 to 16 by specifying the integer value of the base you wish to convert to (base).